PriyankaKumari-2002/Microsoft-Engage-22/readme.md

 ## 🔖 Introduction

 Taking a pulse is a very important part of heart health checks.
 A person's resting heart rate is a major factor in determining a person's risk of a heart attack.
 So, what if you could determine the pulse rate with just using webcam/camera?
-Early detection of Genetic Diseases  help in early intervention and treatment, which may either cure the disease or improve the outcome of the patient but still doctors struggle to recognize as they don't spench much time with them.
+Early detection of Genetic Diseases  help in early intervention and treatment, which may either cure the disease or improve the outcome of the patient but still doctors struggle to recognize as they don't spend much time with them.

 Keeping all this in mind, introducting you my project micro-MediDetect-age...